Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 Topics pertaining to the lungs, mediastinum, pleura, but excluding the skeletal structures (see musculoskeletal curriculum), heart (see cardiac cur...

-The chest radiograph (CXR) is the most ubiquitous radiological investigation.
+The chest radiograph (also known as the chest x-ray or CXR) is the most ubiquitous radiological investigation.

 The chest radiograph is performed for a broad content of indications, including but not limited to 1-4: